0808 808 4000 Get help now

 What is the time limit for collecting debt?

-The Limitation Act 1980 sets out the rules on how long a creditor (who you owe money to) has to take certain action against you to recover a debt.
+The Limitation Act 1980 sets out the rules on how long a creditor has to take certain action against you to recover a debt in England or Wales.
 The time limits do not apply to all types of recovery action.
-Also, the time limits are different depending on the type of debt that you have.

-What does ‘statute-barred’ mean?
+What does ‘statute barred’ mean?

-If a debt is barred under statute, it means that by law (the Limitation Act), the lender has run out of time to use certain types of action to try and make you pay the debt.
+If a debt is barred under statute, it means that by law the lender has run out of time to use certain types of action to try to make you pay the debt.
+The Limitation Act 1980 sets the time limits for most debt in England and Wales.

-Statute-barred does not mean the debt no longer exists.
+While your debts could become statute barred after six years, this does not mean the debts no longer exist.
 In some circumstances, the creditor or a debt collection agency can still try to recover money from you.
-You can choose to pay if you wish.
-Even if the debt is statute-barred, it may still be on your credit reference file.
-This may make it harder for you to get further credit.
-For more information, see our Credit reference agencies fact sheet.
+You can also choose to pay if you wish.
+For many types of debt, you can also tell a creditor to stop contacting you if the debt is statute barred and that you are not going to repay it.

 When does the limitation period start running?